Celos13/Projeto_Bioinformatica/README.md

 # Projeto_Bioinformática

-Repurposing antitumoral drugs for multi-resistant infections
+Repository for the project "Repurposing antitumoral drugs for multi-resistant infections" developed in Bioinformatics Master's at the University of Minho by Filipe Vasconcelos